 1. I like to start by using manipulatives …

 Color tiles, toys, candy, markers … students lay out the objects in piles, stacks, or arrays and practice skip counting.
 Make arrays on paper with stickers and label with markers.

 2. Move into t-charts (tables):

 I teach my students how to make tables for each set of numbers.
-Dots or tallies help students to “add on” to complete the table
+Dots or tallies help students to “add on” to complete the table if needed.

 I love the Marilyn Willoughby CD for skip counting songs, but there are a lot more out there.
 Google or check You Tube.
 Some teachers like to have their students make up rhymes or songs.